beccaburns/fizzbuzz_js_beccaburns/README.md

+<h1> FizzBuzz JavaScript Challenge</h1>
+<h3>Created by Becca Burns</h3>

+The following code allows the user to to play FizzBuzz.
+If a number if divisible by 3 it replies Fizz, if it's divisible by 5 it replies Buzz, if it's divisible by 15 it replies FizzBuzz.

+<h5>Dependencies & Code:</h5>
+NPM, e2e-training-wheels: (chai, superstatic).

+<h5>License</h5>
+MIT-license

 <h2>Question 1.</h2>
 <h3>In your README to the best of your knowledge please explain what the following lines of code do.</h3>